hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

 * `disk_size` (int) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (40 GB).

+* `floppy_files` (array of strings) - A list of files to put onto a floppy disk that is attached when the VM is booted for the first time.
+This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
+By default no floppy will be attached.
+The files listed in this configuration will all be put into the root directory of the floppy disk; sub-directories are not supported.

 * `guest_additions_path` (string) - The path on the guest virtual machine where the VirtualBox guest additions ISO will be uploaded.
 By default this is "VBoxGuestAdditions.iso" which should upload into the login directory